The Conium Review Print Edition

 Please submit all work using our Submittable page.
 If you don’t already have one, you can create a Submittable account for free.

-We only consider fiction; no poems or nonfiction, please.
-You may submit up to three flash fiction pieces, two short stories, or one novella.
+We only consider fiction; no poems, nonfiction, or visual art.
+You may submit up to three flash fiction pieces (uploaded as a single file), one short story, or one novella.
 We define flash fiction as below 1,000 words and novellas as over 15,000 words.
 Do not send additional work until you get our response to the original submission.

 Upload your fiction submission as a single file.

 In the “Biography Statement” field, please include a brief third-person bio.
 If your work is accepted for publication, your bio appears inside the published issue of The Conium Review along with your story.

 Submissions must be unpublished, original work.
 Simultaneous submissions are allowed, but you must withdraw your submission immediately if it is accepted elsewhere.

 - “The Conium Review . . . is raising a unique voice.
 And it is one that’s worth listening to.” —Prick of the Spindle

 - ” . . . tension, mystery, good old-fashioned action pulled off with clarity and skill, and the occasional bombshell of a metaphor.
 I found myself constantly itching to find out what was going to happen next . . . ” —NewPages.com